.

 Romania is one of the largest agricultural exporter

-of the European Union;
+of the EU;

 The main trading partners of Romania are Germany, Italy, France and South Korea;